OpenMined/50DaysOfFLCode/Day 03 - If you like it, you should put a ring on it/README.md

 _Author:_ <a href="https://x.com/itsmaddox_j" target="_blank">Andrej Jovanović</a>

-> TL;DR: Build your very first application with PySyft: aggregate private knowledge from the crowd!
+> TL;DR: Build your very first application with SyftBox: aggregate private knowledge from the crowd!

 Welcome to this tutorial, where we will _finally_ create the Ring app, hence the name :p (might have had a bit too much fun with that one)!.
 In _yesterday's_ tutorial, we introduced you to the concept of what the Ring app is through demonstration only.
 However, today, you will actually create the Ring app for yourself so that you can see the inner workings.
 What this exercise will also do is it will setup the general framework of applications going forward.
 What we mean by this is: the Ring app we will build today is _intentionally simplified_ in certain aspects.
 However, this let's us introduce concepts in addition to Ring (for example: federated learning with the Ring, Differential Privacy with the Ring) once we have a solid foundation.